-Sodium is an essential mineral that is needed to maintain a healthy diet, but excess sodium can have a detrimental effect on health.
-In the last 10 years it has been highlighted by organisations such as Consensus Action on Salt and Health (CASH) and Committee on Medical Aspects of Food Policy (COMA) that we are consuming too much sodium which can be largely attributed to the increase in the consumption of processed convenience foods.
+Although sodium is an essential mineral that is needed to maintain a healthy diet, too much can not only lead to cardiovascular disease but also increase the risk of stomach cancer, osteoporosis and kidney disease.
+In the last 10 years, it has been highlighted by organisations such as Consensus Action on Salt and Health (CASH) and World Health Organisation (WHO) in numerous studies that we are consuming too much sodium

 Sodium reduction strategies